justwes2/blog-scratch/src/pages/gcp_dev_pt3.md

     - Create a managed private zone: like the public one, but only visible from specified VPCs.
     - Create the record for the IP address and the A record.
     - Create a CNAME record
-    - Update domain name servers to push new recoreds.
+    - Update domain name servers to push new records.

     Find the full version [here](https://cloud.google.com/dns/docs/quickstart).